 - maintain the integrity and the confidentiality of data stored in the memory of the TOE, and - maintain the integrity, the correct operation, and the confidentiality of security functionalities (security mechanisms and associated functions) provided by the TOE.

-Specific details concerning the above-mentioned security policies can be found in Chapters 6 and 7 of the Security Target (ST).
+Details concerning the above-mentioned security policies can be found in sections 6 and 7 of the Security Target [6].

 4. Assumptions and Clarification of Scope